MurtazaRaza/resume-thecv/README.md

 This project is designed for personal, local usage and low friction iteration:

 - **Edit with structure**: your CV is stored as structured YAML, then edited through a UI.
+- **Control the layout**: reorder resume sections and set the vertical spacing above each section heading in the PDF, from the editor or directly in YAML.
 - **Render reliably**: generate an ATS friendly PDF plus a plain text export from the same source data.
 - **Improve quality**: run deterministic checks and optional LLM assisted wording improvements.
 - **Tailor by role**: extract requirements from a job description, compare them with your current CV, and accept or reject targeted suggestions.